peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ```
 There is a crucial difference between `create_task` and `await`: the former
 is synchronous code and returns immediately, with the passed coro being
 converted to a `Task` and queued to run "in the background".
-By contrast
+By contrast,
 `await` causes the passed `Task` or coro to run to completion before the next
 line executes.
 Consider these lines of code: